Paul V. Scura

-Paul V. Scura was the former Executive Vice President and Head of the Investment Bank of Prudential Securities, a subsidiary of Prudential Financial, from 1986 to 2000.
-He was responsible for the firm's efforts in the areas of Mergers and Acquisitions, Restructuring and Reorganization, Private Finance, High Yield Finance and all International and US Investment Banking.
-Paul Scura also sat on the Business Review Committee (the firm's investment banking screening committee) and was a member of the firm's Operating Council.
-He was a voting member of the Investment Committee of four separate private equity funds and Prudential Securities merchant banking fund, Prudential-Bache Interfunding.
+Paul V. Scura was the former executive vice president and head of the investment bank of Prudential Securities, a subsidiary of Prudential Financial, from 1986 to 2000.
+He was responsible for the firm's efforts in the areas of mergers and acquisitions, restructuring and reorganization, private finance, high-yield finance and all international and US investment banking.
+Scura also sat on the business review committee (the firm's investment banking screening committee) and was a member of the firm's operating council.
+He was a voting member of the investment committee of four separate private equity funds and Prudential Securities merchant banking fund, Prudential-Bache Interfunding.
 In February 1998, he joint ventured with the former EMI/Capitol Music chairman Charles Koppelman for musicians to cash in on music royalties.

 Biography

-Paul Scura received an A.B. degree in Economics from Villanova University and an M.B.A. degree in Finance from the Wharton School of the University of Pennsylvania.
+Scura received an A.B. degree in economics from Villanova University and an M.B.A. degree in finance from the Wharton School of the University of Pennsylvania.

-Mr. Scura is a trustee of the Seton Hall Preparatory School, and sat on the Business Schools Advisory Board at Villanova University.
-Paul Scura began his professional career with J.P.
-Morgan & Co. in 1975 where he spent 11 years in both New York and London.
-Paul Scura is the Co-Founder along with former Governor James Florio and Keith D. Sernick, former Deputy Treasurer of Nassau County, NY of Xspand, Inc., a consulting and applications software provider, which was acquired by Bear Stearns in 2006.
+Scura is a trustee of the Seton Hall Preparatory School, and sat on the Business Schools Advisory Board at Villanova University.
+Scura began his professional career with J.P.
+Morgan & Co. in 1975, where he spent 11 years in both New York and London.
+Scura is the co-founder along with former governor James Florio and Keith D. Sernick, former deputy treasurer of Nassau County, NY of Xspand, Inc., a consulting and applications software provider, which was acquired by Bear Stearns in 2006.

-He currently is Managing Director of Dornoch Holdings, LLC, a real estate and development company which invests in special situation real estate opportunities.
+He currently is managing director of Dornoch Holdings, LLC, a real estate and development company which invests in special situation real estate opportunities.
 In 2001, he founded Scura Partners Securities LLC, a boutique investment bank in New York City.

-He currently is the Non-executive Chairman of Private Club Links, LLC.
+He currently is the non-executive chairman of Private Club Links, LLC.

-Has a grandson Gael Scura Rodriguez that goes to Seton Hall Preparatory School.